SamTV12345/PodFetch/README.md

 ![Audio Player](https://raw.githubusercontent.com/SamTV12345/podgrabv2/main/docs/search.png)

 ## Internationalization
-Podgrab is currently available in English and German.
+Podfetch is currently available in English and German.
 If you want to add a new language you can do so by adding a new file to the `i18n` folder and adding the translations to the file.

 # Roadmap